hoover900/es-theme-Art-Book-Ruined/README.md

-# Art Book Next for AmberELEC & Batocera
+# Art Book Ruined for AmberELEC & Batocera

 A minimal theme with direct support for 16:9, 4:3, 5:3 and 3:2 aspect ratios.
 Built and tested on [AmberELEC](https://AmberELEC.org).
 Will also work on [Batocera](https://batocera.org/), [Retrobat](https://github.com/kaylh/RetroBat), [EMUELEC](https://github.com/EmuELEC/EmuELEC) and [JELOS](https://github.com/JustEnoughLinuxOS/distribution)